Universal541/brianreymore/src/content/essays/america-at-250.md

 Greed arrived with the first human beings and shows no signs of leaving.

-The question is simpler.
+The question is simpler:

 Do we still possess the will to correct ourselves?

 Because self-correction has always been America's true superpower.

-Not wealth.

-Not military strength.

-Not geography.

-Not resources.
+Not wealth, military strength, geography, or resources.

 The ability to look directly at our failures and choose something better.